reenal/diabetes-detection/README.md

 # diabetes-detection
-this repo is for diabetes-detection using machine learning  and create docker images
+this repo is for diabetes-detection (type 2) using machine learning  and create docker images

 for building a docker images we need to install docker